VIC373/Samples/README.md

 # Samples
 C/C++ samples includes base functionality for known issues.
-Such us IPC, Multithreading, FileWrappers, SWTimers, Networking, Drivers
+Such us IPC, Multithreading, FileWrappers, SWTimers, Networking, Drivers and so on